Skip to content

 The Extra Content section on the page form The Extra Content section on the page form

 The admin tab controls the editor-facing side: configurator selection, icon, short description, allowed asset types, required fields, and role restrictions.
-Packages can add more fields through schema extenders without replacing the whole type form.
+Packages can add more fields through schema extenders without replacing the whole blueprint form.

 Use How Capell works for the high-level map, and Extending Capell for developer registration details.
+That lower-level guide still uses PageTypeData because the public extension API names the page subject contract rather than an individual blueprint record.